miree/gvi/README.md

 # How it works

 GHDL can call into C APIs using VHPIDIRECT.
-Verilator can generate C++ classes from a Verilog module, i.e. the verilated module, and C++ can create C APIs using extern "C".
+Verilator can generate a C++ class (the verilated module) from a Verilog module, and C++ can create C APIs using extern "C".
 In order to use a verilated module from GHDL, two pieces of code are needed:
  - C++ code that provides a C API for the verilated module.
  - VHDL code with an entity that has the same interface as the targeted Verilog module, with an architecture that calls the C API for the verilated module.

-GVI calls Verilator, generates these two pieces of code, the C++ part, the VHDL part, and some text files with compiler flags that are needed to link everything together into an executable.
-Then it compiles everything into a library.
+GVI calls Verilator, compiles the verilated module, and generates these two pieces of code plus some text files containing compiler/linker flags that are needed to integrate everything with GHDL.

-All that is needed to integrate Verilog modules into a VHDL simulations are a few lines in a Makefile.
+With GVI, using Verilog modules in a VHDL simulation requires only a few lines in a Makefile.

-# Constraints
+# Limitations
  - GVI is developed and tested only with ghdl-gcc (GHDL with GCC backend)
- - It is only possible to use Verilog modules from VHDL, not the other way around.
+ - It is possible to use Verilog modules from VHDL, not the other way around.
  - Module parameters from the Verilog module are not translated into VHDL generics, they have to be specified when calling GVI.